SCOPE OF THIS CHAPTER

 Is a strategy discussion / meeting required?

 If there is reason to believe that a child is suffering, or likely to suffer significant harm, Children's Social Care has a duty to make enquiries to decide what action should be taken to safeguard the child, under s.47 of the Children at 1989.
-Guidance should be sought from the Derby and Derbyshire SCB procedures which as well as giving general guidance, offers advice for children in specific circumstances.
+Guidance should be sought from the Derby and Derbyshire Safeguarding Children Partnership Procedures which as well as giving general guidance, offers advice for children in specific circumstances.
+If a child is not seen in this timeframe then the threshold must be considered and the matter escalated or closed.Practice Trigger

 2.5 Your Family, Background, History and Safety

-The Social Worker in conjunction with the key family members will undertake an exercise to draw and understand the family tree (and / or ecomap).
+The social worker in conjunction with the key family members will undertake an exercise to draw and understand the genogram (and/or ecomap).
 This will need to be as detailed as possible.
 Family networks that span several households will need to be articulated within the wider family tree.

-- Family Timeline / significant events and all professional involvement.
+- Chronology / significant events and all professional involvement.

-In this section the Social Worker will document pertinent components of the family chronology that will inform an understanding (and be relevant) to the nature of the referral or assessment.
+In this section the social worker will document pertinent components of the family chronology on LCS that will inform an understanding (and be relevant) to the nature of the referral or assessment.
 It is important that only pertinent information is included here.
+The LCS chronology function should be used in all cases.

 - What is this telling you?